Qualifications and Experience

 Member of the Australian Psychological Society

-Catherine is a Clinical Psychologist with over fifteen years of experience.
-She is a respected Senior Psychologist within the public mental health system and consults to Area Mental Health Services, Alcohol and Other Drug Services and Psychiatric Disability Rehabilitation Support Services across the Northern Region of Melbourne.
+Catherine is a Clinical Psychologist with over twenty years of experience.
+She is a respected Senior Psychologist within the public mental health system.
 She has worked as a private practitioner for the last six years.

-Catherine is skilled in treating mood disorders, ranging from the mild to the severe including anxiety, panic attacks and depression, as well as assisting clients to manage other difficult emotions such as grief and anger, and with issues such as life adjustment, stress management, managing relationships and problem substance use.
+Catherine is skilled in treating mood disorders, ranging from the mild to the severe including anxiety, panic attacks and depression, as well as assisting clients to manage other difficult emotions such as grief and anger, and with issues such as life adjustment, stress management, managing relationships and trauma.

 Catherine has provided training in various mental health issues to the Department of Health, Tasmania, the Department of Corrections, Victoria, North Western Mental Health and RMIT University.
 She is a trained Critical Incident Trauma de-briefer and has provided services to forensic mental health staff in this capacity.

 Catherine is eligible to provide services under Medicare.
 Her sessions attract the Clinical Psychology rebate (see below).

 Catherine is a trained and experienced Cognitive Behavioural Therapist, and utilises Motivational Interviewing to help clients overcome blockages to change.
 More recently she has included EMDR (Eye Movement Desensitisation and Reprocessing) as part of her practice.

 CBT is a goal oriented and solution focused method that addresses unhelpful or dysfunctional thoughts, emotions, and behaviours to bring about change.
 CBT is well researched and effective in the treatment of a range of issues, including depression, and anxiety.